quantum-intelligence/semiconductor-manufacturing-analytics/README.md

 A short tutorial in two parts, designed to be worked through in a single session:

-**Part 1 — Introduction to Python.** Enough to be dangerous: notebooks, variables, lists and dictionaries, loading a spreadsheet with pandas, filtering rows, and making a plot.
+**Part 1 — Introduction to Python.** Enough to be dangerous: notebooks, variables, lists and numpy arrays, loading a spreadsheet with pandas, filtering rows, and making a plot.
 Some exercises use the 2D magnets data.

 **Part 2 — Introduction to materials informatics.** Turning chemical formulas into numbers a model can use, training a model to predict a magnetic property, evaluating it honestly, and recognising the need to carefully analyze materials datasets.